-The Amazon Tap is its mother's child – the resemblance to the slightly taller, portlier Echo is uncanny.
+The Amazon Tap's resemblance to the slightly taller, portlier Echo is uncanny.
 It only comes in one color (black) and its only distinctive marking is the silver Amazon logo that sits flush above the base of the unit.

 But while the Echo was a husky cylinder at 9.25 inches tall and 3.27 inches wide, the Tap measures in at a mere 6.24 x 2.6 inches or 158.5 x 66mm (H x W) and weighs in at just over 1 pound.

-The biggest difference from the Echo, however, is that the Tap is almost entirely coated in a mesh fabric.
+The biggest difference from the Echo is that the Tap is almost entirely coated in a mesh fabric.
 Inside the unit are two, 1.5-inch drivers, dual passive radiators and a battery that's capable of going nine hours on a charge.

 There's also the Tap button on the front (emblazoned with a microphone) that the full-size Echo lacks, a quintet of inset media controls along the top of the cannister and power and Bluetooth sync buttons on the lower back side.
 Also new are the 3.5mm auxiliary audio jack and micro-USB port that's used to charge the Tap.